alibaba/GraphScope/docs/frequently_asked_questions.rst

 8. Why `No such file or directory` error when loading graph?

-    This mostly occurs when you are deploying GraphScope in a Kubernetes cluster, the file must be visible to the ``engnine`` Pod of GraphScope.
+    This mostly occurs when you are deploying GraphScope in a Kubernetes cluster, the file must be visible to the ``engine`` Pod of GraphScope.
 You may need to mount a volume to the Pods or use cloud storage providers.

     Specifically, if your cluster is deployed with `kind <https://kind.sigs.k8s.io>`_, you may need to setup `extra-mounts <https://kind.sigs.k8s.io/docs/user/configuration/#extra-mounts>`_ to mount your local directory to kind nodes.